alexandrojim/learning-gdb/README.md

 # learning-gdb
 The purpose of this repository is to give an introduction to the use of GDB.
-The demonstrations were done with simple programs made in C language and intel assembly.
+The demonstrations were made with simple programs made in C language and intel assembly.